How to Create a Startup Growth Strategy That’s Built for Sustained Success

 Nail Down Your Target Audience

-Once you’re certain of your business’s value proposition and what should make you appealing to potential customers, it’s now time to confirm the exact demographic that you should be targeting as you begin to promote and market your business to the public.
+Once you’re certain of your business’s value proposition and what should make you appealing to potential customers, it’s time to confirm the exact demographic you should be targeting as you begin to promote and market your business to the public.

 Knowing exactly who you are pitching to makes the pitching process much smoother and decreases the chances of making errors in the process.
 When you are certain who your target audience should be, you will inevitably make smarter decisions when it comes to growing and enhancing your product or service.
 You will also be able to create clearer and more focused marketing messaging when you’ve pinpointed the audience.